 Either an outdoor or indoor grill, or even a grill pan, will work fine.
 I’ve even put my corn under the broiler and charred it that way.

-This corn dish would be perfect for a Cinco de Mayo celebration, and it’s always a hit at summer gatherings and back yard barbecues.
+This Mexican Street Corn would be perfect for a Cinco de Mayo celebration, and it’s always a hit at summer gatherings and back yard barbecues.

 - Lime juice